CWALabs/SkyCMS/Docs/Editors/PageScheduling.md

 SkyCMS includes a powerful page scheduling system that allows content creators to schedule web pages for automatic publication at future dates and times.
 This feature is perfect for planning content releases, coordinating marketing campaigns, or managing time-sensitive information.

+When a scheduled article is published, the system automatically sends an email notification to the author, keeping them informed about their content going live.

 ## For Content Creators

 ### How to Schedule a Page